West Bromwich Albion 3-1 Arsenal

 West Brom corner poor Arsenal

-West Brom have never managed more than 49 top-flight points.
+West Brom have never managed more than 49 Premier League points.
 Prior to Saturday they had not managed to beat a top-seven team this season.

 Having rectified the latter, they now look on course to better the former.